Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

  ------------------------------

 Models Used:
- Random Forest Classifier
+## Random Forest Classifier
 Tree-based ensemble model

 Handles mixed types well and robust to overfitting

 Feature importance used for interpretability

- CatBoost Classifier
+## CatBoost Classifier
 Gradient Boosted Decision Trees optimized for categorical features

 Efficient with missing values and encoding

 Best performer in validation (F1-score)

- Logistic Regression
+## Logistic Regression
 Linear model used as a baseline

 Fast to train and easy to interpret

 Helped evaluate added value of more complex models

+## Model Metrics & Plots

+Accuracy, Precision, Recall, F1-score

+ROC Curves for each classifier

+Confusion Matrices to visualize classification errors

+Precision-Recall Curves for imbalance analysis

+Feature Importance Plots for interpretability